-Measurable personal financial and business improvement goals are established during the performance review process and the achievement of the personal goals is incorporated into the Group's Short Term Incentive Plan as outlined in the Remuneration Report.
+Measurable personal financial and business improvement goals are established during the performance review process which are aligned with the Group's strategy and priorities.
+The achievement of both financial and personal goals is incorporated into the Group's Short-Term Incentive plan as outlined in the Remuneration Report.

-During FY17 performance reviews of executives were conducted in accordance with the performance review process.
+During FY19 performance reviews of executives were conducted in accordance with the performance review process.